tc39/notes/meetings/2024-10/october-08.md

 RPR: Thank you, WH.
 It’s a weak preference of 2 over 1.
 NRO prefers throwing.

-NRO: Yeah, I—I think we should try here, because, like, it’s very likely—well, it’s definitely possible the user will make mistake by passing a non-traveler, and it’s based on what they want if we wrap it in array brackets.
+NRO: Yeah, I think we should try here, because, like, it’s very likely—well, it’s definitely possible the user will make mistake by passing a non-traveler, and it’s based on what they want if we wrap it in array brackets.
 I prefer throwing eagerly, just because that thing will throw eventually, and it’s better to throw consistently rather than just depending on how exactly to use iterator.
 So that maybe at different times us you have different values and maybe it throws different times in the test.

 RPR: Thank you.
 YSV.